Skip to main content

 recreate_index: true

-• After updating llm and embedder configurations, you need to replace corresponding llm and embedder values in the pipeline section.
-Be careful that the format of llm and embedder should be <provider>.<model_name> such as litellm_llm.ollama_chat/llama3.1:8b and litellm_llm.ollama/nomic-embed-text.
+• After updating the LLM and embedder configurations, you need to replace the corresponding llm and embedder values in the pipeline section.
+Note that the format of llm and embedder must be <provider>.<model_name>, such as litellm_llm.ollama_chat/llama3.1:8b and litellm_llm.ollama/nomic-embed-text.

 Launch Wren AI

-Launch Wren AI by running the launcher app and select the "Custom" option from the dropdown menu.
+Launch Wren AI by running the launcher app and selecting the "Custom" option from the dropdown menu.

 note